Prerna110802/Wireshark-Network-Traffic-Analysis/README.md

 ## Overview

 This project demonstrates network traffic capture and analysis using **Wireshark** in a controlled Kali Linux and Ubuntu virtual lab.
-Different types of traffic were generated and analyzed to understand normal communication and identify suspicious reconnaissance activity.
+Different types of network traffic were generated and analyzed to understand normal communication and identify suspicious reconnaissance activity.

 ## Objectives

 * Capture and analyze network packets using Wireshark
 * Analyze ICMP, DNS, HTTP and TCP traffic
-* Identify source/destination IPs and ports
+* Identify source and destination IP addresses and ports
 * Analyze TCP flags and network conversations
 * Detect Nmap SYN scan activity